rrthomas/nancy/README.md

 For each directory in the input tree, Nancy creates a corresponding directory, if it does not already exist.

-Each file is one of three types:
+Each file is one of four types:

++ *Copied files* are those whose name contains the suffix `.copy`; this takes precedence over the suffixes mentioned below.
+A file may have more than one `.copy` suffix.
 + *Input files* are those whose name contains the suffix `.in`.
 + *Template files* are those whose name contains the suffix `.nancy`.
 + *Plain files* are the rest.